caseybn/README-Discussion/README.md

 ## PURPOSE
     To demonstrate the importance of a good README, discuss the contents, review examples, and learn a few formatting tricks.
+## Contents
+1. Why READMEs are important
+2. What makes a good README
+3. README Contents
+4. Examples
+5. Helpful Hints

 ## WHY READMEs ARE IMPORTANT
 1. **Engages others in the project**